 Seatbelts are meant to save lives and protect people from injuries during car accidents.
 If a seatbelt malfunctions or functions below standard expectations, you might suffer serious injuries.
 In severe car accidents, a malfunctioning seatbelt could even lead to death.

 The auto manufacturer that installed the seatbelts in your car could ultimately be responsible for any injuries you sustain because of the seatbelt.
 If you or a loved one suffered injuries that may have been caused by a defect in your seatbelt, talk to an attorney right away.
 Miami defective seatbelt injury lawyer Prosper Shaked offers free consultations on personal injury cases.
-To schedule your free consultation, contact The Law Offices of Prosper Shaked today at (305) 694-2676.
+To schedule your free consultation, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Types of Injuries from Defective Seatbelts